-Sakura or cherry blossom season is one of the most popular times of the year in Japan.
-Like in many countries, the flower blossoming marks the arrival of warmer weather and the season is very much embraced by everyone.
-In this article we will give you an introduction to the expected schedule for the best time to see cherry blossoms all around Japan.
+Sakura, or cherry blossom season is one of the most popular times of the year in Japan.
+Like in many countries, the flower blossoming marks the arrival of warmer weather and the upcoming season is very much embraced by everyone.
+In this article we will give you an introduction to the expected schedule for the best time and place to see cherry blossoms all around Japan in 2022.

-Cherry Blossom Forecast 2021
+Cherry Blossom Forecast 2022

-Cherry blossom forecast 2021
+Cherry blossom forecast 2022 (UPDATED)

-JMC has estimated the flowering and full bloom dates for Yoshino Cherry trees in approximately 1.000 cherry blossom viewing locations all over Japan from Hokkaido to Kagoshima.
+JMC has estimated the flowering and full bloom dates for Yoshino Cherry trees in approximately 1,000 cherry blossom viewing locations all over Japan from Hokkaido to Kagoshima.